-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lakeland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Lakeland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lakeland are a mix of both white- and blue-collar jobs.
 Overall, Lakeland is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Lakeland who work in office and administrative support (14.88%), sales jobs (13.16%), and management occupations (8.60%).

 The per capita income in Lakeland in 2010 was $23,265, which is middle income relative to Florida and the nation.
 This equates to an annual income of $93,060 for a family of four.
 However, Lakeland contains both very wealthy and poor people as well.